Skip to content

 What PSI and GPM do I need to wash a car?

 Less than you'd think.
 For paint, roughly 1300 to 1900 PSI with about 1.2 to 1.6 GPM is the sweet spot, and the flow matters more than the pressure for a clean rinse and a thick foam blanket.
-The Karcher K3, at a label 1800 PSI and 1.45 GPM, sits right in that range, and the Karcher K5 Premium's 1.4 GPM is the highest flow in this lineup.
+The Karcher K3, at a label 1800 PSI and 1.45 GPM, sits right in that range, and that 1.45 GPM is the highest rated flow among our picks.
 A 3000 PSI unit isn't safer or better on a car, it just gets you closer to lifting clear coat if you crowd the panel.
 Chase flow and a wide-fan nozzle, not headline pressure.

 Should I get an electric or gas pressure washer for my car?